CGAL Made More Accessible: Binding Generation

-We use this mechanism to reflect nesting in C++ code that uses \cgal.
-For example, assume that the binding module is called \myLstinline{CGALPY} and it includes bindings for an instance of the class template \cppLstinline{Arrangement\_2<GeometryTraits, Dcel>}, where the \cppLstinline{GeometryTraits} template parameter is substituted with a traits class that handles segments, and the \cppLstinline{Dcel} template parameter is substituted with the default Dcel; see Section~\ref{ssec:modules:aos2}.
+The nesting of constructs in C++ is reflected in Python code.
+For example, assume that the binding module is called \myLstinline{CGALPY} and it includes bindings for an instance of the class template \cppLstinline{Arrangement_2<GeometryTraits, Dcel>}, where the \cppLstinline{GeometryTraits} template parameter is substituted with a traits class that handles segments, and the \cppLstinline{Dcel} template parameter is substituted with the default DCEL; see Section~\ref{ssec:modules:aos2}.
 The following code excerpt constructs the segment $(0,0),(1,0)$.

-The Boost.Python mechanism that depends on \cppLstinline{bp::scope} is used to (i) reflect nesting in C++ code that uses \cgal, and (ii) prevent name conflicts between bound entities in distinct modules; see Section~\ref{sec:gen:scopes}.
-The latter requires a slight intervention on our part as explained next.
-The code that binds all functions and classes of different modules is nested in distinct C++ forced scopes.
-Within a (C++) scope we first set the Python namespace to match the name of a module.
+The code that binds all functions and classes of different modules is nested in distinct C++ namespaces (even if the C++ \cgal{} module does not have a namespace).
+It prevents name conflicts between bound entities in different modules.
+Within a (C++) namespace we first set the Python namespace to match the name of a module.
 Then, we bind all functions and classes of \cgal{} packages associated with the module.
 The following code except shows how it is done for the \iiDandiiiDGeometryKernelPackage{} module:

-For every module there exists a function called \cppLstinline{export_<name>}, where \cppLstinline{<name>} is the name of the module.
+For every module there exists a function called \cppLstinline{export_<name>}, where \cppLstinline{<name>} is the module name.
 This function contains the binding code for the essential functions and classes of the module.
-The \iiDandiiiDGeometryKernelPackage{} module is associated with the \cmake{} \myLstinline{CGALPY_KERNEL\_INTERSECTION\_BINDINGS} flag (see Table~\ref{tab:ker}), which determines whether to generate bindings for intersections; hence, the compile-time conditional calls to the functions \cppLstinline{export_kernel_intersections_2()} and \cppLstinline{export_kernel_intersections_3()}, which contain the binding code for intersections.
-For more information on kernel bindings see Section~\ref{ssec:modules:kernel}; for more information of software techniques used to generate bindings for intersections in 2D or 3D see Section~\ref{sec:code:intersectionDetection}.
+The \iiDandiiiDGeometryKernelPackage{} module is associated with the \cmake{} \myLstinline{KERNEL_INTERSECTION_BINDINGS} flag (see Table~\ref{tab:ker}), which determines whether to generate bindings for intersections; hence, the compile-time conditional calls to the function \cppLstinline{export_kernel_intersections()}, which contains the binding code for intersections.
+This code presents a certain challenge described in the Section~\ref{sec:code:intersectionDetection}.